Special Feature: Products Sally Recommends

 3) Cha-cha-changes!
 Going cold turkey is a tough way to fly.
 So ease the pain by starting slowly.
 Take baby steps by cutting back on your beloved fast food.
 Take time to read and understand the menus before ordering.
 Yes Virginia, in many cases, you can order a somewhat healthy menu item at your favorite fast food joint.

 4) Find time for fitness!
 Thirty minutes a day, three days a week is a great start – and it’s a commitment you’re more likely to stick with.
 Pick a regular time that works for you and your busy schedule.
-You may want to roll out of bed an hour earlier each day to fit in your fitness before your world gets crazy.
+You may want to roll out of bed an hour earlier each day to fit in your fitness with fitness gear like a treadmill, best ellipticals for home, cycles dumbbells, before your world gets crazy.

 5) Reward yourself!
 Set a system of positive feedback.
 You might start with buying that new CD after your drop the first 5 pounds.
 Then work your way towards bigger and better rewards as you drop significant weight and approach your goals.
 Spa visits are always a good way to pamper the person responsible for your success – YOU!